jay23606/chat-gpt-voice/README.md

 ![screenshot](screenshot.png)

-You can now instruct it to write runnable and editable JS apps and it can also push it to GitHub Pages and provide a link (requires GitHub API PAT with repo access also stored in localStorage):
+You can now instruct it to write runnable and editable JS apps and it can also push it to GitHub Pages and provide a link (requires GitHub API PAT with repo access-also stored in localStorage):

 ![screenshot](screenshot2.png)